railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 .. figure::  images/analytic_cost_ledger.png
    :align: center

-   *The analytic cost ledger gives a detailed history of the entries in an analytic account.*
+   *The analytic cost ledger gives a detailed history of the entries in an analytic account*

 The cost ledger (quantities only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^